Dreamed 2013/11/9 by Wayan

 But I hover.
 So tempted...

-Then a bearded intellectual acquaintance of mine (let's call him John) walks up--and drags me away to have a Serious Discussion.
+Then John, a bearded intellectual acquaintance (not quite a friend) walks up--and drags me away to have a Serious Discussion.
 I'm reluctant.

-Annoyed, he says "Why are you wasting time on pegasi?"
+Annoyed, he says "Why are you wasting time on animals?"

 "So what?
 You're a man!"
-And I get it--human or equine, they're still young and female--and for John, only adult male humans are real.
-Besides, around him they'd NEVER turn human--he sees just animals, and pegasi aren't rude.
+Oh.
+I see.
+Human or equine, they're still young and female--and for John, only adult male humans are people.
+Besides, around him they'd NEVER turn human--he sees just animals, and pegasi politely suit your expectations.

 NOTES IN THE MORNING